 The knowledge that we generate shares three common characteristics:

-- It is rigorous, independent and based upon sound research methodologies
+- It is rigorous, independent and based on sound research methodologies

 - The outcomes always have relevance and add value to the fashion business sector